 The Influence of Maternal Social Deprivation On Undernutrition In Children Under 5 Years In Northern And Southern Nigeria

-Nkiru J. Obi, M.D, MPH; Jenine K. Harris, PhD
+Nkiru J. Obi, M.D, MPH1*; Jenine K. Harris, PhD1

-Brown School of Public Health at Washington University in St. Louis, Missouri, USA.
+1Brown School of Public Health at Washington University in St. Louis, Missouri, USA.

+* Correspondence:

+Nkiru J. Obi, M.D, MPH;

+Washington University in St. Louis, 1 Brookings Drive, St. Louis, Missouri

+n.obi@wustl.edu

 Abstract

-Nkiru J. Obi, M.D, MPH; Washington University in St. Louis, Missouri

-Jenine K. Harris, Ph.D.; Washington University in St. Louis, Missouri.

 Background: Undernutrition is a global public health issue that has far-reaching consequences on the health and development of individuals as well as economic and social impacts on communities and countries.
 Middle and low-income countries like Nigeria bear the highest burdens and Nigeria has an unequal distribution of this burden between the North and South.
 Maternal socioeconomic factors have been implicated in the burden of undernutrition.
 This study examines the regional differences in these factors as key determinants of the inequalities in the distribution of the burden of undernutrition.